Bhuvneshjai/Bhuvneshjai/README.md

 ---

 <p align="center">
-  🚀 Passionate about solving real-world problems through AI, automation, and insightful data analysis.
-Let’s connect and create impact!
+  🚀 Inspired by real problems and continuous learning, with a passion for building thoughtful solutions that create real value and lasting impact.
 </p>